BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 ???
 Note "I am new to VS Code"
     You may want to have a look at [this Getting Started with VS Code video](https://code.visualstudio.com/docs/introvideos/basics).
 Also, have [this overview of the VS Code interface](https://code.visualstudio.com/docs/getstarted/userinterface) handy.

-If you have these things installed, and just want to get going, jump to [Run the Getting Started REPL](#run-the-getting-started-repl) below.
+If you have these things installed, and just want to get going, jump to [Start the Guide](#start-the-guide) below.

 ## What you'll learn